Gobi1616/Datalogy_Final/README.md

 ## Study Questions we hope to answer with the data
 We strive to answer the following questions through the implementation of the proposed machine learning model:

-     1- Could Social media, in general, impact the stock market?
+     1- How do tweets impact the stock prices? - The Analysis will be based on Elon Musk's Twitter account and Tesla Stock Prices over the period under consideration.
      2- Could Social media, in particular Twitter feeds, impact certain segments of the stock market?
      3- Could the stock market be impacted by individual scocity members?
      4- How could we use a/an supervised or unsupervised ML model to preprocess / process the data